turingschool/career-development-curriculum-site/module_three/index.md

    * Fill out profile thoroughly
    * Use a targeted Headline and remove student (if applicable)
    * Use the best keywords throughout the profile -headline, summary, experience, education and skills section
+   * Your updated LinkedIn should be finalized by EOD Friday of Week 2
    * **Due EOD Friday of Week 5** via the end of mod survey

 3. **Updated Resume:**